ELTE-DH/NoSketch-Engine-Docker/README.md

 ### 1. Get the Docker image

 - Either pull the prebuilt image from [Dockerhub](https://hub.docker.com/r/eltedh/nosketch-engine): `make pull` (or `docker pull eltedh/nosketch-engine:latest`)
-- Or build the image yourself (the process can take 5 minutes or so): `make build`
+- Or build your own image yourself (the process can take 5 minutes or so): `make build IMAGE_NAME=myimage` – be sure to name your image using the `IMAGE_NAME` parameter
     - Optional: enable __password authentication__: Uncomment relevant config lines in [`conf/000-default.conf`](conf/000-default.conf) and set user and password in [`conf/htpasswd`](conf/htpasswd) (e.g. use `htpasswd -c conf/htpasswd USERNAME` command from `apache2-utils` package)

 ### 2. Compile your corpus